 If you have been designated as a ‘relevant’ person, this will be because you have particular relevance to the review, usually due to the relationship between you and the deceased and/or the suspect/perpetrator of domestic abuse during the time period that the review is considering

-Leicester City Council (LCC) is a member of the Safer Leicester Partnership (SLP) which is the statutory Strategy Group which provides the strategic leadership for addressing community safety matters across the City of Leicester – aiming to work together to enable the people of Leicester to feel and be safe in their homes and communities.
+Leicester City Council (LCC) is a member of the Leicester Community Safety Partnership which is the statutory Strategy Group which provides the strategic leadership for addressing community safety matters across the City of Leicester – aiming to work together to enable the people of Leicester to feel and be safe in their homes and communities.

-The SLP was created with the implementation of the Crime and Disorder Act 1998 and one of its’ responsibilities is to provide the governance for Domestic Homicide reviews (DHR), for which officers within LCC provide the management and administration function, including information collected during the course of the DHR.
+The Leicester Community Safety Partnership was created with the implementation of the Crime and Disorder Act 1998 and one of its’ responsibilities is to provide the governance for Domestic Homicide reviews (DHR), for which officers within LCC provide the management and administration function, including information collected during the course of the DHR.

 A DHR is an examination of the circumstances in which the death of a person aged 16 or over has, or appears to have, resulted from violence, abuse or neglect by a person to whom he was related or with whom he was or had been in an intimate personal relationship, or a member of the same household as himself, held with a view to identifying the lessons to be learnt from the death.

-This privacy notice concerns the processing of personal data (information about living individuals) that takes place by the SLP as part of a DHR.
+This privacy notice concerns the processing of personal data (information about living individuals) that takes place by the Leicester Community Safety Partnership as part of a DHR.